 Part of the antipathy for 67-year-old is none other than her physical appearance.
 Of course, we believe that beauty comes from within and looks aren’t everything — but from what we’ve heard from her own daughter, Rosmah ain’t exactly winsome on the inside.
 Aside from allegations of being emotionally and physically abusive, Rosmah would also have witch doctors, shaman and aesthetic doctors coming and going from the house.

 Dr. Siew Tuck Wah — a prominent doctor in Singapore in the field of non-invasive medical aesthetics — readily offered his own take, and it focuses specifically on the physical.
-Rosmah, he says, is seen as the poster girl for bad plastic surgery procedures among doc
+Rosmah, he says, is regarded as the poster girl for bad plastic surgery procedures amongst practicing doctors.

 “She is the living example of what medical aesthetic procedures should NOT result in,” he wrote in a hilariously withering blog post that wrecks her facial appearance.